robinhood/deux/docs/userguide/extending.rst

 Currently, the package supports two factor over text message.
 However, it is easy to add your own challenge method for two factor (i.e. Google Authenticator or email).

-Create a new challenge type in :class:`drf_mfa.constants`.
+Create a new challenge type in :class:`deux.constants`.

     .. code-block:: python